harish678/OpenCV-Introduction/README.md

 #### Windows Users:
 [python-OpenCV](https://www.lfd.uci.edu/~gohlke/pythonlibs/) - There are alternative methods, but this is the easiest.
 Download the appropriate wheel (.whl) file, and install using pip.

-pip install numpy
+* pip install numpy

-pip install matplotlib
+* pip install matplotlib

-Not familiar with using pip?
-See the Pip installation tutorial for help.

 #### Linux / Mac Users:
-pip3 install numpy or apt-get install python3-numpy.
+* pip3 install numpy or apt-get install python3-numpy.
 You may need to apt-get install python3-pip.

-pip3 install matplotlib or apt-get install python3-matplotlib.
+* pip3 install matplotlib or apt-get install python3-matplotlib.

-apt-get install python3-OpenCV
+* apt-get install python3-OpenCV

 ### Resources